My favourite places to visit as a single female traveller and why

 New Zealand is a great starting place for female travelling newbies.
 It’s well set up for travellers, whether you want to buy a car (as I did) or travel on buses (independently or with a tour).
 It’s a good first introduction to hostel life – there’s both chain backpackers such as the YHA or BBH and boutique hostels dotted all over the country.

 I’ve visited many times now.
 My first trip was a working holiday, lasting twelve months and I worked on both the North and South Island, living in hostels and having the time of my (very young) life.
-The last time I went was in 2017 when I bought a car and travelled the North Island for three months staying at freedom campsites and hiking, trail running and surfing most days.
+T BJhe last time I went was in 2017 when I bought a car and travelled the North Island for three months staying at freedom campsites and hiking, trail running and surfing most days.
+Have a look at my adventures in my Kiwi backpacking car here.

 The country is perfectly set up for solo travel, with well-signposted short and long hikes, day trips for adventure junkies (from riverboarding in Queenstown to parachute jumping in Taupo), quirky sights such as Hobbiton, Lord of the Rings set and a hostel in every town.